KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Tesla3 by usncahill](https://github.com/usncahill/MMM-Tesla3)

+0. This module is outdated: Abandoned.
+Repo has been archived at 2024-05-16.
 1. `package.json` issue: No repository field.
 2. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 3. Typo: Found `Magic Mirror` in file `MMM-Tesla3.js`: Replace it with `MagicMirror²`.